jluk/ACC-Documentation/How-to/acc-persisting-storage.md

 # Persisting storage (preview)
 The cloud console allows users to attach their own Azure Files storage to maintain file persistence across console sessions.
 During preview we allow users to bring their own storage account to mount under the user's $HOME directory.
+Only files in this mounted directory will be persisted across sessions.

 As of **2/13/17** your file storage will mount as a directory within the user $HOME directory named `clouddrive`.